 1. Bananas contain glucose, sucrose and fructose, three naturally occurring sugars that provide energy.

-2. Bananas are an excellent source of potassium.
-The people at www.bananasweb.com note that potassium helps normalize our heartbeat and regulate the water balance in our bodies.
+2. Bananas are an excellent source of potassium, which helps normalize our heartbeat and regulate the water balance in our bodies.

-3. Potassium is important in another way.
+3. Potassium also helps relax the muscles in our body.
 An article in the Harvard Business School student weekly, The Harbus, summarizes a 2007 lecture by Harvard Professor Dale Deletis on overcoming the fear of public speaking.
-Professor Deletis recommended eating bananas because the potassium that they contain helps relax the muscles in our bodies.
-Speaking in public can sometimes be stressful.
-Our pulse quickens and we tense up because of the adrenaline rush.
-Consuming sufficient amounts of potassium will help us relax and avoid stiff muscles.
+He recommended eating bananas.

 So, as long as you are not allergic to them, make bananas part of your regular diet.
 And when you have a speaking engagement, in addition to your other materials, make sure that you bring a banana or two along.
 Many times, we find ourselves having to speak at the end of the morning or afternoon, long after breakfast or lunch has been digested.
 Eating a banana 30 minutes to an hour before your speaking time will give you a nice healthy boost.

 Oh, and if you have to give a really BIG speech Down Under, consider visiting The Big Banana just north of Coff’s Harbour on Australia’s east coast.
 I’ve been.
 It’s a lot of fun and a lifetime’s worth of potassium all rolled into one.